derat/nup/server/README.md

 ### /presets (GET)

-Returns a JSON-marshaled array of [SearchPreset] objects describing search presets for the web interface.
+Returns a JSON-marshaled array of [SearchPreset] objects describing search presets that can be used by clients.

 ### /query (GET)